-To advocate for increased hiring of male educators of color in MCPS and the field of education in general
+To advocate for increased hiring of male educators of color

-To serve as a mentoring network for male educators of color that provides support and understanding of professional advancement and retention processes in MCPS
+To serve as a mentoring network for male educators of color that provides support and understanding of professional advancement and retention processes

 The “BOND” strives to create a sense of community that is cultivated through bonds that develop between members who include veteran teacher mentors and new teacher mentees.
 Interactions range from topics on teaching strategies, student engagement and mentoring practices to family life, sports and current affairs.
 It is likely that participants will discuss matters of race, culture, and its impact on their practice.